 In the winter of 1991, the Roseburg District BLM funded a river manager position to manage and document use of the North Umpqua River.
 Since then, visual counting by river monitors has varied between two and four BLM and USFS employees per year.
-In 2019, three BLM seasonal employees oversaw the river monitoring.
+In 2021, one BLM seasonal and one USFS employee oversaw the river monitoring.